cfrBernard/Seamless-coop-fix/README.md

 2. Launches `ersc_launcher.exe`.
 3. Removes the firewall rule afterward to restore normal Internet access.

-The script uses only Windows PowerShell for its operations.
+> The script uses only Windows PowerShell for its operations.

----

-### Quick Download:
-Get the `.bat` file on the [Releases](https://github.com/cfrBernard/Seamless-coop-fix/releases) page.

 ---